Les Houches lecture notes on moduli spaces of Riemann surfaces: Cohomological field theories

-Another reason why Givental's action is extremely valuable is its range of applicability, a result due to Teleman \cite{Tel12}.
+Another reason why Givental's action is extremely valuable is its range of applicability, a result proved by Teleman \cite{Tel12}.
 Teleman proved that all CohFTs whose underlying quantum product is semisimple are contained in the orbit of the trivial CohFT under the Givental action.
 Under an additional homogeneity condition, he provided an algorithm to explicitly compute the rotation and the translation matrix.

 \begin{theorem}[{Teleman's classification}] Let $\Omega$ be a CohFT on $(V,\eta)$.
-If $\Omega$ is semisimple and homogeneous, then the exist explicit $R$ and $T$ such that
+If $\Omega$ is semisimple and homogeneous, then there exist explicit $R$ and $T$ such that

 where $w_{g,n} = \Omega_{g,n}|_{H^0(\Mbar_{g,n},\Q)}$ is the associated 2D TFT.
-If $\Omega$ is semisimple (but not homogeneous), than there exist $R$ and $T$ such that the above equation holds, but they are defined up to a diagonal ambiguity. \end{theorem}
+If $\Omega$ is semisimple (but not homogeneous), then there exist $R$ and $T$ such that the above equation holds, but they are defined up to a diagonal ambiguity. \end{theorem}

 In other words, Teleman's theorem classifies all semisimple, homogeneous CohFTs as the orbit under the Givental action of semisimple 2D TFT.
 Pretty neat!